confluentinc/demo-dsp-fraud-detection/README.md

  - Egress & Ingress Networking

 #### Provisioning the Infrastructure
 Run the following bash command from the directory containing the README.md file.
-This will start provision most of the demos required infrastructure.
+This will start provisioning most of the demos required infrastructure.

 **Note:** This step is API intensive and may take 20-30 minutes.